 Because Parish membership and activities were growing rapidly, it became evident that the current facilities were inadequate.
 To meet the needs of the church community, Father McCarthy initiated plans for expansion of parish buildings.
 Ground breaking for a new Parish Center was held on March 2, 1980.
 The facility included office space and room on the upper level for adult activity, with the kitchen and the lower space for youth.
 Portable dividers made it possible to house students in nine classrooms for faith formation and for CCD classes.
 The Center was blessed by Bishop James W. Malone, assisted by Father McCarthy and Father Gallagher in November 1980.

-Father O'Brien served as pastor until January 1997, when the current pastor, Father Terrence J. Hazel was appointed.
+Father O'Brien served as pastor until January 1997, when Father Terrence J. Hazel was appointed.
 Under Father Hazel's direction and through the generosity of many parishioners, the clear glass windows in the church were replaced with stained glass windows in 1999 and Italian mosaic Stations of the Cross replaced small wooden versions the following year.
 To accommodate the growing membership, pews were added on the north and south aisles of the church.
 Air conditioning, a new altar and ambo, digital organ, and baby grand piano were also added.
 A new Family Life Center was built.
 Father Terry retired at the end of June 2021 and Father John-Michael Lavelle was appointed pastor effective July 1, 2021.

 Numerous organizations for service, spiritual growth, and personal enrichment continue to be part of parish life.
 The Generations of Faith program was instituted in place of CCD classes.
 The parish provides financial support for the Little Children of Jesus Orphanage for disabled children in Lizon, Haiti, and has funded the building of houses for residents of that country.
 The Tithe program currently lists 17 charities that receive financial assistance from the parish at various times.

-Current membership of St. Michael Parish is approximately 1,585 families and continues to grow.
+Current membership of St. Michael Parish is approximately 1,517 families.

 THE BELLS OF ST. MICHAEL